November 16, 2017

 Implemented properly, the integration of such connected devices and artificial intelligence has the potential to transform the lives of millions of older Americans, enabling richer experiences and a safer independent living environment.

-7. P2M, M2P, and M2M devices will become smarter and capable to manage events without be programmed for.
+7. P2M, M2P, and M2M devices will become smarter and capable to manage events without being programmed for.

 In other words, P2M, M2P and M2M devices will become smarter and capable to manage